-- 1. The recommended playing area shall be a maximum of 35 meters x 20 meters (114 X 65 feet) and a minimum of 24 meters x 12 meters (80 X 40 feet)(basketball court dimensions), on a level surface properly marked for Floor Hockey. - 2.
-The playing surface shall be free from any projections which a player could encounter in the course of play. - 3.
-The playing surface may be defined by lines or boundary boards.
-The preferred boundary board would be constructed of sturdy material and be between 1.1m -1.2m in height.
+- 3.1.1 The recommended playing area shall be a maximum of 35 meter by 20 meter (114 ft by 65 ft) and a minimum of 24 meter by 12 meter (80 ft by 40 ft) (basketball court dimensions), on a level surface properly marked for Floor Hockey. - 3.1.2 The playing surface shall be free from any projections which a player could encounter in the course of play. - 3.1.3 The playing surface may be defined by lines or boundary boards.
+The preferred boundary board would be constructed of sturdy material and be between 1.1 meter to 1.2 meter in height.
 Alternative boundary boards may be used but must be of a flexible nature such as foam rubber or cardboard to prevent injury.
 Marking tape may be used in place of boundary boards if no other suitable material is available.

-Rule 102 - Nets and Goal Crease
+3.2 Nets and Goal Crease

-- 1. The back of the goal shall be set 1.2m (4 feet) out from the end line to allow play behind the goals. - 2.
-Both goals are set up with the center part of the goal placed in the center of the width of the playing surface. - 3.
-The two goals each measure 1.8m wide x 1.2m high x .6m deep (6 X 4 X 2 feet).
+- 3.2.1 The back of the goal shall be set 1.2 meter (4 ft) out from the end line to allow play behind the goals. - 3.2.2 Both goals are set up with the center part of the goal placed in the center of the width of the playing surface. - 3.2.3 The two goals each measure 1.8 meter wide by 1.2 meter high by .6 meter deep (6 ft by 4 ft by 2 ft).
 Regulation ice hockey goals are also permitted.
-The sides and back of the goal must have appropriate netting.

-Rule 103 - Center Line and Circle
+The sides and back of the goal must have appropriate netting. - 3.3 Center Line and Circle - 3.3.1 A center line will mark the area of play such that the floor is divided in equal halves.
+Goals and end lines are equidistant from the centerline.